yp717/personal-site-v2/content/legal/Cookie Policy/index.md

 description: Cookie Policy for designrant.app
 ---

-This is the Cookie Policy for designrant.app, accessible from [https://designrant.app/cookie-policy](https://designrant.app/cookie-policy)
+This is the Cookie Policy for [yannispanagis.com](https://yannispanagis.com).

 ## What Are Cookies